The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Introduction

-with equality if and only if $B$ is an elliptic curve, the universal cover of $X$ is biholomorphic to $\PP^1\times\CC$, and $\omega$ is induced by the product of the Fubini--Study metric on $\PP^1$ with a flat metric so that $\syst_2(\omega)$ is realized by a $\PP^1$--fibre. \end{enumerate} \end{theorem}
+with equality if and only if $B$ is an elliptic curve, the universal cover of $X$ is biholomorphic to $\PP^1\times\CC$, and $\omega$ is induced by the product of the Fubini--Study metric on $\PP^1$ and a flat metric on $\CC$, with $\syst_2(\omega)$ is realized by a $\PP^1$--fibre. \end{enumerate} \end{theorem}